| This article will answer many of your questions about abortion.

 helpful at this time.
 These feelings usually fade within a short

+time.
 Researchers have found that having an abortion does not make

 women feel bad about themselves years later.
 In general, women